javidombro/AlohaSalesforce/README.md

 - REMOVE item1: remove item1, and those on which it depends, if possible
 - LIST: list the names of all currently-installed components

+## Design Patterns used in this project

+- SINGLETON: I used singleton to have only one instance of each component.
+- COMMAND: I used the command pattern to be able to add new functionalities in future without making much changes.

 ## Installation